AlbertMietus/MESS/pyMESS/training/dPID/exercise.rst

   - It should run both the existing example, and the new test-file.
   - The test should fail!
 As the *empty* class always returns ``0``, that is easy.
-  - Watch for *syntax errors*, and errors but AssertionError.
-Improve your code when needed
+  - Watch for *syntax* and other errors!
+All, but AssertionError, should be resolved in your code

-* Repeat, either by adding test-function to that file, or adding more test-files.
+* Repeat, either by adding a test-function to that file, or adding more test-files.

-  - When needed, you can add auxiliary functions; just don’t use the *test*-phrase in there name.
+  - When needed, you can add auxiliary functions; just don’t use the *test*-phrase in its name.
   - Or continue first with the implementation part.
 And add more test later (for other functions).
   - Each test should be a little more complicated as the existing onces.
   - Or better: start with the trivial once.
 Then the almost-trivial, etc.